OutSystems/docs-odc/src/eap/building-apps/deleting-apps/intro.md

 # Deleting apps and libraries

 During the development process, you may create apps or libraries for testing.
 As time goes on, these apps or libraries may no longer be needed.
-OutSystems Developer Cloud (ODC) lets you safely delete apps, libraries, and with them data from the Development stage.
+OutSystems Developer Cloud (ODC) lets you safely delete apps, libraries, and with them data from the Development and QA stages.
 Having a clean stage saves on resources and makes it faster to find the apps and libraries you need.

 To delete an app or library first go to the ODC Portal and select the app or library you want to delete.
 In the details screen, click the three-dots button in the upper-right corner and select **Delete**.
 There are three likely outcomes: